ossc-db/pg_hint_plan/docs/hint_details.md

 `pg_hint_plan` works for queries in PL/pgSQL scripts with some restrictions.

--   Hints affect only on the following kind of queries:
+-   Hints affect only the following kind of queries:
     -   Queries that return one row (`SELECT`, `INSERT`, `UPDATE` and `DELETE`)
     -   Queries that return multiple rows (`RETURN QUERY`)
     -   Dynamic SQL statements (`EXECUTE`)